finsberg/IN1910_H21/book/docs/info/lectures.md

 - Week 46 - Software Optimization and Mixed Programming
 - Week 47 - Parallel programming and Course Summary

-Note however, that this can, and probably will, change somewhat during the semester.
+Please note that the lecture plan can change somewhat during the semester if need be, though we will keep you informed about any major changes that are made.